-- 12. The Treasurer, who must be elected by majority vote from among the Board Members, will: - (a) Serve as Treasurer for so long as the Board determines: - (b) In cooperation with the Executive Director, oversee the financial operations of the BCIA; - (c) Assume additional duties as assigned by the Board including, but not limited to, temporarily serving as Chair if the Chair, Vice-Chair, or Past Chair are not willing to or able to act in that capacity and; - (d) Cease to be Treasurer upon ceasing to be a Registrant Board Member.
+- 12. The Treasurer, who must be elected by majority vote from among the Councillors, will: - (a) serve as Treasurer for so long as Council determines; - (b) in cooperation with the Executive Director oversee the financial operations of the BCIA; - (c) assume additional duties as assigned by Council including, but not limited to, temporarily serving as President if the President, Vice-President or Past President are not willing to or able to act in that capacity and; - (d) cease to be Treasurer upon ceasing to be a Registrant Councillor.

-Executive Director, Officers, Registrar, and Deputy Registrar(s)
+Executive Director, Officers, Registrar and Deputy Registrar(s)

-13. In compliance with Section 31 of the PGA, the Board must appoint a Registrar and may appoint an Executive Director, a Deputy Registrar(s), or other officers of BCIA on such terms as the Board must decide and each of whom must perform such duties as the Board may direct.
-The Board may, but is not required to appoint the same individual to serve as both Executive Director and Registrar.
+In compliance with Section 31 of the PGA, Council must appoint a Registrar and may appoint an Executive Director, a Deputy Registrar(s) or other officers of BCIA on such terms as Council must decide and each of whom must perform such duties as Council may direct.
+Council may, but is not required to appoint the same individual to serve as both Executive Director and Registrar.
 For all purposes of these Bylaws and the operations of the BCIA, including but not limited to the investigation and prosecution of complaints, the Executive Director and the Registrar of the BCIA are authorized as officers and investigators of the BCIA.
-The Executive Director is the chief executive officer of the BCIA employed pursuant to a written employment contract and thus may use the title "Chief Executive Officer."
+The Executive Director is the chief executive officer of the BCIA employed pursuant to a written employment contract and thus may use the title "Chief Executive Officer".
 Further, the Registrar and Deputy Registrar(s), if any have been appointed, are authorized under Section 32(5) of the PGA to grant an application for registration with or without conditions or limitations in accordance with recommendations of the Credential Committee.